 Industrious Norman Wells makes another great place to take a break from the big river.
 Here you'll find grocery stores, restaurants, museums – even a golf course.

-Then go ashore at the Dene community of Fort Good Hope, home to this church – the oldest, most famous historic site in Northern Canada.
+Then go ashore at the Dene community of Fort Good Hope, home to this church – one of the oldest, most famous historic sites in Northern Canada.

 ... where you can watch the sun not set.